mahakc2205/Customer-Churn-Analysis-and-Prediction/README.md

 - **Creates a DataFrame:** Converts the list of customer dictionaries into a pandas DataFrame (like a table).
 - **Ensures Data Folder Exists:** Uses `os.makedirs('data', exist_ok=True)` to make sure the `data/` folder is present.
 - **Saves as CSV:** Writes the DataFrame to `data/customer_master.csv`.
-- **Prints a Message:** Lets you know the file was created and where it’s saved.
+- **Prints a Message:** Lets you know the file was created and where it's saved.

 **Note:** The generated CSV is ignored by git and not uploaded to GitHub, keeping your repository clean.

 ## Usage/Activity Data Generation (Detailed)
 The script `scripts/generate_usage_data.py` creates a large, realistic usage/activity dataset for analysis.
-Here’s what it does:
+Here's what it does:

 - **Imports Required Libraries:** Uses `pandas`, `numpy`, `faker`, and `random` for data generation and handling.
 - **Sets Number of Usage Records:** You can choose how many usage/activity records to generate (e.g., 100,000).